Little People, Big Emotions: Why Emotional Regulation Matters

 Why is emotional regulation important?

-• Learning at school
+• Supports learning at school

-• Social acceptance
+• Builds social acceptance

-• Make and maintain friendships
+• Assists with making and maintaining friendships

-• Foster independence
+• Fosters independence

 What can I do as a parent to help my child regulate his or her emotions?

-• Practice positive affirmation together
+• Practice positive affirmations together

 • Validate feelings

-• Practice showing emotions
+• Practice identifying and expressing emotions

 • Model feelings and problem solving